Waterjet cutters are amazing tools that cut any material.

 Traditionally, they've been out of reach for the individual or small business because of the high cost and massive size of the machines.

 Popular fabrication tools on the market like 3-D printers and laser cutters, can only work with plastics and other soft materials.
 CNC machines are great for complex shapes but struggle with cutting flat sheets.
-Unlike them, WAZER can cut through sheets of any material including metal, stone, ceramic, composites, wood, plastic, rubber, and foam.
-It cuts the materials the world is made of, and is perfect for creating things that will last.
+Unlike them, WAZER can cut through sheets of any material including metal, stone, ceramic, composites, plastic, rubber, and foam.
+It cuts the materials the world is made of, and is great for professional-grade fabrication.

-The company was formed around a senior design project at Penn Engineering, because we needed an easy-to-use tool that could make precision cuts in hard materials.
+The original idea began as a senior design project at Penn Engineering, because we needed an easy-to-use tool that could make precision cuts in hard materials.
 While there, we conducted early research into low-cost waterjet technology.

 The response was incredible, and after a few years of developing our engineering skills at more established companies, we decided to focus full time on building out the first desktop waterjet.

-We spent spring 2016 in Shenzhen, China developing the business and further iterating on the design and engineering of WAZER as part of HAX, the world's first and largest hardware accelerator.
+We spent most of 2016 in Shenzhen, China developing the business and further iterating on the design and engineering of WAZER as part of HAX, the world's first and largest hardware accelerator.

-Past Projects: The four of us met at Penn Engineering where we built custom racecars each year for the FSAE international competition.
-We all like to make things, whether it's a giant fan-assisted fire-pit, beer, or a trebuchet.
+The WAZER founders and early team all met at Penn Engineering, building custom racecars each year for the FSAE international comptetition.
+We all like to make things whether it's a giant fan-assisted fire-pit, beer, or a trebuchet.

-How We Got Here: WAZER began as undergraduate research in 2012, where Nisan led a team of students developing low-cost waterjet technology.
+WAZER began as undergraduate research in 2012, where Nisan led a team of students developing low-cost waterjet technology.
 In early 2015, Nisan and Matt quit their jobs to continue developing the waterjet.
-In January 2016 Dan and Christian came on-board, and we temporarily moved to Shenzhen, China to join Hax Accelerator, the world's first and largest hardware accelerator.
+In January 2016, Dan and Christian came on-board, and we temporarily moved to Shenzhen, China to join Hax Accelerator, the world's first and largest hardware accelerator.

-- Tested the cutting performance on a wide variety of materials
+Tested the performance on a wide variety of materials